awsdocs/aws-doc-sdk-examples/ruby/example_code/elasticbeanstalk/README.md

-# AWS SDK for Ruby code examples for Amazon Elastic BeanStalk
+# AWS SDK for Ruby code examples for AWS Elastic BeanStalk

 ## Purpose

-This folder contains code examples that demonstrate how to use the AWS SDK for Ruby to automate Amazon Elastic BeanStalk.
+This folder contains code examples that demonstrate how to use the AWS SDK for Ruby to automate AWS Elastic BeanStalk.

 ## Code examples
-This is a workspace where you can find the following AWS SDK for Ruby version 3 (v3) Amazon Elastic BeanStalk examples:
+This is a workspace where you can find the following AWS SDK for Ruby version 3 (v3) AWS Elastic BeanStalk examples:

 ### API examples
 - [List stacks](./eb_list_stacks.rb)